1NCE-GmbH/1nce-iot-device-onboarding/README.md

 Q: My SIMs were migrated to a different 1NCE organization and stopped working.<br />
 A: If SIMs were migrated to a different 1NCE organization, this means that SIM will not be returned via [Get ALL SIMs](https://help.1nce.com/dev-hub/reference/getsimsusingget) Endpoint.
 Therefore [SIM retrieval lambda](#sim-retrieval-lambda) will send an SQS message to disable the SIM.
 SIM is being disabled by setting the certificate in DynamoDB as `a: false`.
 When onboarding will be called for such SIM card a message `{"message":"Device with the IP=1.2.3.4 is not active"}$` with 404 status code will be returned.

-Q: My HTTPS setup was done with success but it stopped to work.
+Q: My HTTPS setup was done with success but it stopped to work.<br />
 A: It's a manual process and if the EC2 server shuts down for any reason, autoscaling will replace the old instance with a new one.
 Once this new instance is live, the HTTPS process must be repeated.

 # Asking for help